rheslip/m8-sample-organizer/README.md

 * **Removes** duplicate words, punctuation and common filler phrases (like `processed` and `final`)
 * **Simplifies** layers of folders into one level
 * **Detects** new files added to your library each time you run it

+The PicoTracker is a simpler (and cheaper!) tracker very similar to the M8 - they are both based on the LSDJ tracker.
+The PicoTracker has a filename limit of 24 characters which may require some "aggressive" trimming of filenames.
+The "DELETE_WORDS" config option has been added for this.
+"MONO" config option added for mono output which loads much faster on the PicoTracker.

 # Instructions